Property Characterization And Division Representation

-- Establishment of fair and accurate valuations for family-owned businesses and professional practices, real estate, special collections and other complex assets
+- Developing fair and accurate valuations for businesses and professional practices, real estate, special collections and other complex assets

-How are property and assets to be divided in a Carlsbad and North County divorce?
+How are property and assets to be divided in a divorce?

 The community assets and debts of the parties are to be divided equally between them.